shikha-16/Women-in-Technology/README.md

 #### 17. DevelopHER
 [DevelopHER](https://developher.com/about/) to champion tech women and mentor fellow female engineers on the importance of negotiation and building their worth.

+#### 18. SheCodes
+[SheCodes](https://www.shecodes.io/) is a community of women which provides coding workshops to women who are looking to have a career in technology.

 ## Scholarships and Programs for Women
 ![books](https://github.com/shikha-16/private/blob/master/documents/green-chameleon-s9CC2SKySJM-unsplash.jpg)